-- Local code enforcement staffs and third party inspectors are typically increasing at 2% per year, thus increasing the demand on the TASO Training and Certification Unit. - In a positive, up-turned, or inflated economy, increased numbers of code enforcement personnel, i.e. building officials, technical assistants, and independent third party inspectors, necessitate increased staff response to requests for technical and administrative assistance, training, and certification. - In a negative, down-turned, or depressed economy, steady or slightly decreased numbers of code enforcement personnel seeking initial training and subsequent certification, resulting in increased existing personnel seeking certification in combination inspections or multiple disciplines, necessitate increased staff response to requests for certain technical assistance, training, and certification. - New training programs and course offerings will be implemented by the TASO Training and Certification Unit in parallel with Gubernatorial initiatives, emphasizing energy and sustainability. - New training delivery formats will be implemented by the TASO Training and Certification Unit in parallel with Gubernatorial initiatives, including an increased incorporation of technology such as computer-based, web-based, and other media opportunities for statewide broadcast. - As future editions of the national model codes are adopted and implemented in Virginia, the SBCAO and TASO staff will be relied upon to meet the increased demands for technical and administrative assistance from an increasing number of code officials and technical assistants and to facilitate the required code update training. - The introduction and adoption of the 2009 International Code Council's (ICC) national model codes will necessitate the development, implementation, and facilitation of additional training in 2011 for more than 3,000 code enforcement personnel and clients collaboratively provided by the SBCAO and TASO staff and the JPVBCA instructors. - The development and implementation of electronic products and software programs in conjunction and cooperation with the ICC provision of Smart-Codes and other electronic products will allow for availability, access, and convenience provided at no or minimal charge to the public users. - The enhancement of on-line registration and application systems and expansion of electronic databases for technical and training assistance. - The development and implementation of a GIS-based inspection report system and plan review software programs will augment technical assistance services. - Electronic publication to and communication with all clients through the DHCD website and other related links will share information, expand awareness, and generate requests for services. - The development and implementation of automated business and fiscal services and systems support the primary functions and daily operations of the SBCAO and TASO. - Future retirements and departure of key supervisory personnel and senior technical staff and the attraction of their replacements with highly qualified persons, necessitating a review of the compensation structure.
+- Local code enforcement staffs and independent third-party inspection agents typically increase at 2% per year, thus increasing the demand on the TASO staff, including the Technical Services Unit and Training and Certification Unit.
+In a negative, down-turned, or depressed economy, steady or slightly decreased numbers of code enforcement personnel, i.e. building officials, technical assistants, and independent third-party inspection agents, resulting in increased existing personnel seeking certification in combination inspections or multiple disciplines, necessitate increased staff response to requests for training and certification services.
+Steady or slightly decreased numbers of code enforcement personnel, i.e. building officials, technical assistants, and independent third-party inspection agents, In a negative, down-turned, or depressed economy, steady or slightly decreased numbers of code enforcement personnel seeking initial training and subsequent certification, resulting in increased existing personnel seeking certification in combination inspections or multiple disciplines, necessitate increased staff response to requests for technical and administrative assistance. - New training programs and course offerings have been and will continue to be implemented by the TASO Training and Certification Unit (TCU) in parallel with Gubernatorial initiatives, emphasizing high performance, energy, and sustainability. - New training delivery formats will be implemented by the TASO Training and Certification Unit (TCU) in parallel with Gubernatorial initiatives, including an increased incorporation of technology such as computer-based, web-based, and alternate media opportunities for statewide broadcast. - As future editions of the national model codes are adopted and implemented in Virginia, the SBCAO and TASO staff will be relied upon to meet the increased demands for technical and administrative assistance from an increasing number of code enforcement professionals and to facilitate the required code update training. - The introduction and adoption of the 2009 International Code Council's (ICC) national model codes will necessitate the development, implementation, and facilitation of additional training in 2010 and 2011 for more than 3,000 code enforcement personnel, independent third-party inspection agents, and clients provided collaboratively by the SBCAO and TASO staff and the JPVBCA instructors. - The development and implementation of electronic products and software programs in conjunction and cooperation with the ICC provision of Smart-Codes and other electronic products will allow for availability, access, and convenience provided at no or minimal charge to the public users. - The enhancement of on-line registration and application systems and expansion of electronic databases for technical and training assistance. - The development and implementation of a GIS-based inspection report system and plan review software programs will augment technical assistance services. - Electronic publication to and communication with all clients through the DHCD website and other related links will share information, expand awareness, and generate requests for services. - The development and implementation of automated business and fiscal services and systems support the primary functions and daily operations of the SBCAO and TASO. - Future retirements and departure of key supervisory personnel and senior technical staff and the attraction of their replacements with highly qualified persons, necessitating a review of the compensation structure.